 Nothing compares to sitting down at your desk with an aromatic caffeinated brew and starting a new writing project.

-But you’d be surprised how much creative work you can originate on your mobile device.
+But you’d be surprised how much more creative work you do by turning your mobile phone into a writing tool.

 Perhaps you won’t use it to compose a literary masterpiece, as this requires tremendous levels of concentration.

-But you can easily manage to write a few hundred words or your next blog post, email newsletter, or a social media update.
+But you can easily manage to write a few hundred words for your next blog post, email newsletter, or social media update.
 Read on to learn how to get writing done when you’re out and about.

-Best Ways to Start Writing On The Go With Your Mobile Device
+Start Writing On The Go By Turning Your Mobile Phone into a Writing Tool

 1. What are the best situations in which to write on your mobile?